How to transfer train stations in Paris

-Paris train station transfers are very common, since most journeys from the UK to Europe go via Paris, it's very likely that you'll have to make a station transfer in Paris.
-The most common transfers are between the Eurostar terminal at Gare du Nord and major train stations elsewhere in the city.
+Paris train station transfers are very common, since most journeys from the UK to Europe go via Paris.
+The most common Paris transfers are between the Eurostar terminal at Gare du Nord and major train stations elsewhere in the city.

 IN THIS ARTICLE